-Students have three one-week rotations through computed tomography during the first year of education and three consecutive weeks during the second year of education.
+Students have three one-week rotations through computed tomography starting the first quarter of the second year of education and a rotation consisting of three consecutive weeks starting during the second quarter.
 During the second year, students are scheduled in the following specialty areas for a week's rotation.
 These areas include film room, nuclear medicine, diagnostic medical sonography, magnetic resonance imaging, mammography, and radiation oncology.
 All room rotations and specialty area assignments have objectives that must be completed and submitted.